williamavasquez/backstreetboys/README.md

-#7 Recipes (food for your week)
+#7 Recipes (Food For the Week)

 ##Synopsis:

-Get a recipe for each day of the week, we build a groceries list with all the ingridients. choose what you have and don't.
-Go to the grocery store with the list in your pocket (todolist) or buy it all with one click at peadpod
+7 Recipes is a web app that randomizes recipes for each day of the week.
+Consumers have the option to randomize and delete recipes based on their dietary needs.
+The web app aggregates all of the ingredients (by respective item and quantity) for the entire week and sends the shopping list to Todoist (a to do list and task web/mobile app) making meal planning, grocery shopping, and cooking easy.

 ##Contributors:

-- Jeff Jeffreyyourman
+- Jeff Yourman:  Jeffreyyourman
-- Frankie FrankBeatrice
+- Frankie Beatrice: FrankBeatrice
-- Angel angelica3010
+- Angel Trinh: angelica3010
-- William williamavasquez
+- William Vasquez: williamavasquez

 ##Technologies used: